 Many people are certain that there are real ghosts here.
 Hundreds of miners died underground in various explosions and accidents (fueling decades of labour disputes), and some people think the miners' subterranean ghosts hold Nanaimo in some kind of cursed state.

 This region was also a great meeting place for aboriginal nations, and the site of battles and massacres.
-At least three Chinatowns have burned to the ground here, too, and our visitor information centre, Beban House, is nationally recognized as a haunted site.
+Three large Chinatowns have been here, the final one burning completely in 1960.
+And our erstwhile visitor information centre, Beban House (1930s mansion), is nationally recognized as a haunted site.

 There are some other restless spirits in Nanaimo: the people addicted to hard drugs, who exist in any city — but they do seem to be more conspicuous in some parts of Nanaimo.

 It can't be (and shouldn't be) ignored that Nanaimo has a major problem with poverty and bad drugs.
-Much of Downtown, and for a few blocks southward, there is conspicuous poverty — a lot of people are obviously very down-and-out.
+There is conspicuous poverty, especially in the southern half of the city (but increasingly spreading out, less concentrated than it used to be).

 The good news for visitors is that you're unlikely to be bothered by any of these people.
 Most of them wish to be left alone, too.
 Just consider them to be a part of our genuine maritime identity.
-You know, smugglers and all that.
-Yeah, pirates, sure.
+You know, smugglers and pirates.
+Work with me here.

 But for residents, this problem is serious.
 It must be addressed.
-Theft is common, there are needles in the grass sometimes, young girls are selling themselves for crystal meth.
+Theft is common, there are needles in the grass sometimes, there is human trafficking.
 Everybody knows it's wrong, but too many of us think there's nothing we can do about it.
 That's wrong, too.
 Try any of the following:

 Nanaimo dabbles in "pirate" themes.
 Why?
 Because we can.